svanderbleek/twpgtwp/README.md

 * Plans, actions and dialogues using linear logic
 * The interaction of representation and reasoning
 * Modeling ontology evolution with SetPi
+* On understanding types, data abstraction, and polymorphism
+* PKRU-Safe: Automatically Locking Down the Heap Between Safe and Unsafe Languages

 ## Binary Analysis